Resource Teachers: Literacy Data Collection 2002

 Resource Teachers: Literacy (RT:Lits) are a specialist group of registered teachers who work with students in years 1 to 8 who are experiencing literacy difficulties.
-RT:Lits also provide support (for example, advice, modelling and demonstration) to teachers, parents and teacher aides connected with these students.
-The following report summarises the data for 2001.
+RT:Lits also provide support (for example, advice, modeling and demonstration) to teachers, parents and teacher aides connected with these students.
+The following report summarises the data for 2002.

 This report is available as a download (please refer to the 'Downloads' inset box).
 For links to related publications/ information that may be of interest please refer to the 'Where to Find Out More' inset box.

-Resource Teachers of Literacy (RT:Lits) are a specialist group of registered teachers who work with classroom teachers and students and provide intensive help to students throughout New Zealand in reading and written language.
-An RT:Lit works for a designated cluster of schools, but is based at a host school.
+Resource Teachers: Literacy (RT:Lits) are a specialist group of registered teachers who work with students in years 1 to 8 who are experiencing literacy difficulties, and their teachers.
+An RT:Lit works for a designated cluster of schools, and is based at a host school.

-In November 2001, RT:Lit Annual Report was sent to all RT:Lits to complete.
-RT:Lit Annual Report provides for individual student data to be reported.
-It is in two parts:
+In November 2002, the RT:Lit Annual Report was sent to all RT:Lits to complete.
+The RT:Lit Annual Report provides for individual student data to be reported.
+It is in three parts:

-- an Annual Return for Teachers (Part A ) covering all aspects of the work that RT:Lits undertake and the number of students they had enrolled on their books in 2001; and,
+- an Annual Return for Teachers (Part A ) covering all aspects of the work that RT:Lits undertake and the number of students they had enrolled on their books in 2002;

-- an Annual Return for Students (Part B), to be completed for each student the RT:Lit worked with in 2001, gathering data on age, gender, ethnicity and reading levels, on entry to and discharge from the programme.
+- an Annual Return for Students (Part B) to be completed for each student the RT:Lit worked with in 2002, gathering data on age, gender, ethnicity and reading levels, on entry to and discharge from the programme.

 Where to find out more